chaoxu/chaoxu.github.io/financial.md

 You have to figure out your risk tolerance.
 Unfortunately, all one knows is having more risk means more reward, but exactly how much risk you are getting for each action is unclear.
 In the end, diversify avoids the most risk.
 I personally recommends Personal Capital [^personalcapital] for tracking the status of all your assets.

 ### Liquid cash
 Having a good checking account for *small* amount of cash.
 This allows one to handle lot of simple bill related stuff.
 Make sure it is sufficient to cover very short term living expenses.
-Get a checking account which satisfies most of your needs [^1].
+Get a checking account which satisfies most of your needs [^checking].
 You can shop around to see which one benefits you the most.
 Credit unions might offer more benefits over large banks.
 [Check doctor of credits to find ones with good rates and offers](https://www.doctorofcredit.com/bank-accounts/
 ).

 ### Emergency Fund